ingridmathilde/data-science-coursework/challenges/c00-diamonds-assignment.md

 I did this and the relationship is between cut, carat, and price is made all the more clear (aka the better the cut, the less the need to have a high carat diamond to fetch a high price).
-It also demonstrated that we may have more or less data per cut group - I wonder if this is a function of desirability while attempting to sell.
+It also demonstrated that we may have more or less data per cut group (based on the number of points)
+- I wonder if this is a function of desirability while attempting to sell.

+Another interesting learning was about limits on axes: when I asked in class about the warning message rows were being removed, Zach mentioned something about 2 functions being available to limit the axes.
+So I did some research and that when using lim() vs coord\_cartesian() the smooth curves were different. lim() will cut the data anlyzed for the smooth function, while coord\_cartesian() just zooms into a particular part of the plot.

+Finally, I wanted to replicate when Zach demonstrated in class with the log-log scale and it’s very cool.
+I learned that I should be taking my analysis a bit further.

 # Communication